 14 percent of all children attending public school receive special education services for a disability.
 Remove obstacles to ensure that children have equal access to Halloween activities.

-Eliminate Food Allergy/Feeding Challenges
+Include Kids with Food Allergy/Feeding Challenges

 1 in 13 children are diagnosed with food allergies and many more experience other issues with food.
 Consider non-food alternatives to traditional Halloween candy.